BTS: 2010–2014: Formation and early years

-BTS was formed in 2010, after Big Hit Entertainment CEO Bang Si-hyuk wanted to form a hip hop group around RM (Kim Nam-joon), an underground rapper who was well known on the music scene in Seoul.
-BTS was originally supposed to be a hip hop group, but, seeing falling album sales, he changed his plans, thinking a different path would be more marketable.
-He chose to vary from the usual, highly regimented idol groups and create one where the members would be individuals rather than an ensemble, and free to express themselves.
+BTS was formed in 2010, after Big Hit Entertainment CEO Bang Si-hyuk wanted to form a hip hop group around RM (Kim Nam-joon), an underground rapper well known on the music scene in Seoul.
+At the time, physical album sales were on the decline and digital revenues were not yet high enough to compensate.
+Seeing a need for diversified income streams, Bang decided to form an idol group instead, because of the potential for live concert performances and passionate support from fans of such groups.
+Many trainees refused to become part of an idol group, but J-Hope, RM, and Suga remained.
+Bang chose to vary from the usual, highly regimented idol groups and create one where the members would be individuals rather than an ensemble and free to express themselves.
 Auditions were held in 2010 with plans to launch the following year.
 The band members lived together, practicing up to 15 hours a day, and first performed before a small crowd of industry insiders in 2013.

-BTS' representation by Big Hit, rather than one of the three agencies that dominated K-pop at the time, allowed the individual members leeway to express their individuality and allowed them to have input into the music.
+BTS's representation by Big Hit, rather than one of the three agencies that dominated K-pop at the time, allowed the individual members leeway to express their individuality and have input into the music.
 On June 12, 2013, BTS released their debut single album 2 Cool 4 Skool, along with the lead single "No More Dream", neither of which sold particularly well at the time.
+On June 13, 2013, BTS made their stage debut on M Countdown with the single, "No More Dream".
 Nevertheless, according to Kathy Sprinkel in her book on BTS, that single was "spotlighting young people's anxiety in the face of lofty parental expectations, sent shock waves through the K-pop ranks.
 Here was a musical act that wasn't pulling any punches.
 More specifically, they had a point of view, and they weren't afraid to take on topics that are considered taboo in South Korean society and elsewhere."
 The album reached the top five on South Korea's Gaon Music Chart.
 In 2 Cool 4 Skool, BTS employed an old-school hip-hop sound from the 1990s.
 The album's release was followed by appearances on Korean music shows, which caught the attention of reviewers and viewers.